FrenchCommando/uscis-status/uscis_service/README.md

-USCIS-STATUS
+# USCIS-STATUS

 using Beautifulsoup and requests to parse USCIS data

 - makes requests to the USCIS website
     - requests are logged and added to the database
-        - timestamped (usual datetime format with ms)
+        - timestamped (usual datetime format UTC)
         - message is compressed: the number of templates is small
             - `message_stuff.py`
     - this is the only way to add entries to the database